Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Experiments

-Beyond the performances on symbol generation tasks and general NL-centric tasks, we also pay much attention to using Symbol-LLM as the symbolic interface.
-Therefore, wide range of experiments are done under the \emph{Symbol+Delegation} paradigm, covering the fields of math reasoning, symbolic reasoning, logical reasoning, robotic planning, table question answering as well as visual reasoning.
-Detailed settings please refer to Appendix~\ref{appendix:symbol+delegation}.
+A wide range of experiments are done under the \emph{Symbol+Delegation} paradigm, covering the fields of math reasoning, symbolic reasoning, logical reasoning, robotic planning, visual reasoning as well as table question answering.
+For detailed settings, please refer to Appendix~\ref{appendix:symbol+delegation}.
+Limited by space, we only present the results of the math reasoning in the main paper.
+The remaining parts are attached in Appendix~\ref{appendix:exp_symbol_delegation}.